• Skip to primary navigation

 • Chicken Broth - Use an unsalted broth, if available

-• Tomato Paste - Adds a richness to the sauce
+• Tomato Paste - Adds richness to the sauce

 • Fresh Herbs - Rosemary and thyme.
-You can use dried if fresh aren't available.
+You can use dried if fresh isn't available.

 Step by step directions